The Way of Being

 The order of the chapters is plain enough.
 Into the way of being paves the way in.
 The formal development is in the world, which develops a foundation, and realization, which is about action based on the foundation.
 The concluding chapter, return, is about living in the world on the way to the ultimate from a new perspective.

 The world is really metaphysics; however, it is informative to begin it with metaphysics as such, followed by development of the metaphysics.
-The section, worldviews and personal metaphysics is a way into the metaphysics.
-What metaphysics is defines metaphysics, explains how and why the present conception differs from the received, and reiterates the fundamental significance of metaphysics.
+The section, worldviews, personal, and explicit metaphysics is a way into the metaphysics.
+What is metaphysics and what is its significance defines metaphysics, explains how and why the present conception differs from the received, and reiterates the fundamental significance of metaphysics.
 Meaning and knowledge, a topic critical to clear thinking generally, is an essential preliminary to the main development of metaphysics.

 The remaining sections of the world are now discussed briefly.